FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 4. Use in Flavors

-Coffee furanone is extensively used in flavor formulations, particularly in categories such as bakery, confectionery, and beverages.
-It functions as a key impact note, providing depth and sweetness to flavor profiles.
-Typical use levels in finished products range from 0.1 to 5 ppm, depending on the desired intensity and application.
-It is generally stable under heat and acidic conditions, although it may degrade under prolonged exposure to high temperatures or oxidative environments.
+Coffee furanone is extensively used in flavor formulations, particularly in categories such as coffee, caramel, and maple flavors.
+It serves as a key impact note, enhancing the authenticity and richness of sweet profiles.
+Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, depending on the desired intensity and application.
+It is generally stable under heat and acidic conditions, although it may be susceptible to oxidation over time.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature